antoniogonzalezai/X-ray-dental-reconstruction-algorithm/README.md

-# X-ray-dental-reconstruction-algorithm
+this is an algorithm for dental x-ray image reconstruction as an example.

-Agorithm for image reconstruction using deep neural networks
+By Antonio Gonzalez